appliedsec/djangular/README.md

   will use the normal Django static urls: `{{ STATIC URL }}/lib/angular/angular.js`

 + The `config/` directory is now placed inside of your default Django site.
-Each individual Django app doesn't need its own AngularJS or Karma ~~testacular~~ config.
+Each individual Django app doesn't need its own AngularJS or Karma config.

 + The `scripts/` directory has removed, because the Angular-Seed scripts have been made into Django commands.
 These commands exist in the standard `management/` directory.
-    * `makeangularsite` places the Testacular configuration templates inside the given Django Site directory.
+    * `makeangularsite` places the Karma configuration templates inside the given Django Site directory.
 This should be run after installing Djangular.
     * `runtestserver` runs a local Django Web Server configured to support running all e2e tests.
     * `startangularapp` creates a Django app with the Angular structure.
-    * `testjs` runs the Testacular Server for either the unit or e2e tests.
+    * `testjs` runs the Karma Server for either the unit or e2e tests.
 Note that the e2e tests requires the `runtestserver` to be running beforehand.